-In 2023 the County is embarking on a project to update the Housing Element of the General Plan as required by HCD pursuant to State General Plan law.
-This is known as the 6th cycle update of the Housing Element and must including planning to accommodate the County's Regional Housing Needs Allocation (RHNA).
-The 6th cycle update is significant in that the County's RHNA number, as assigned by the State for our region and allocated through a process conducted by the Association of Monterey Bay Area Governments (AMBAG), is substantially increased by approximately three and a half times to 4,634 compared to the RHNA number for the current, or 5th cycle, Housing Element.
+In 2023 the County embarked on a project to update the Housing Element of the General Plan as required by HCD pursuant to State General Plan law.
+This is known as the 6th cycle update of the Housing Element and must including planning to accommodate the Regional Housing Needs Allocation (RHNA) assigned to the County.
+The 6th cycle update is significant in that the County's RHNA number, as assigned by the State for our region and allocated through a process conducted by the Association of Monterey Bay Area Governments (AMBAG), is substantially increased by approximately three and a half times to 4,634 compared to the RHNA number for the current, or 5th cycle, Housing Element (1,413).
+The Board of Supervisors approved the 2023 Housing Element on November 14, 2023, and the Element is now pending HCD certification.